 - Run the sponge along the carpet in a circular motion

 This technique is beneficial on stairs.
 You don’t have to worry about lugging any large pole to fit in a small space.
 While being a proud owner of carpeted stairs can feel pretty nice, they aren’t fun to clean.
-So to make things easier on you, try and keep your pets off of the stairs whenever possible.
+So to make things easier on you, keep your pets off the stairs whenever possible.

 5. Use Soft Rubber Sole Shoes or Crocs – DIY Hack